AndyBowes/KotlinIntroPresentation/slides/nulls.md

+---?image=assets/images/jigsaw.jpeg&size=cover
+## Null Handling
++++
 ## Null Safety
-- No more Null Pointer Exceptions
-- Need to explicitly state that variable/parameter allows nulls val name: String - Cannot be assigned null val name: String? - Can be set to a value or null
-- Unsafe calls are prevented by the compiler

 ######Effective Java: Use assertions to check for Null parameters
+- No more Null Pointer Exceptions |
+- Need to explicitly state that variable/parameter allows nulls |
+  - val name: String - Cannot be assigned null
+  - val name: String? - Can be set to a value or null
+- Unsafe calls are prevented by the compiler |

 +++
 ## Compile Time Null Checks